 The best small soundbar under $100 that we've tested is the LG SK1.
-This 2.0 model has a compact design so you can fit it between the legs of your TV without taking up too much space.
-It also gets decently loud, and there isn't a lot of compression when you play it at max volume.
+This 2.0 model has a compact design, so you can fit it between the legs of your TV without taking up too much space.
+It also gets decently loud, and there isn't much compression when you play it at max volume.

 It has a pretty neutral, balanced sound profile that reproduces clear and accurate dialogue, making it suitable for vocal-centric content like podcasts and TV shows.
 There's even a Bass Blast EQ that can help you adjust the bar's sound more to your liking.
 Since it's Bluetooth-compatible, you can easily stream audio from your phone or tablet to the bar wirelessly, which is handy.

-If you're looking for a better-built soundbar that can be wall-mounted, check out the LG, but if you prefer a bar with a more extended bass, consider the Vizio instead.
+If you're looking for a better-built soundbar that can be wall-mounted, check out the LG.
+If you prefer a bar with more extended bass, consider the Vizio instead.

 Mar 30, 2021: Minor updates to the text; no changes in product picks after verifying their accuracy and availability.
 Added the TCL Alto 5 to Notable Mentions.